Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis and Cognition

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as the central command center for hormonal regulation.
-The hypothalamus releases gonadotropin-releasing hormone (GnRH), which signals the to produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The hypothalamus releases gonadotropin-releasing hormone (GnRH), which signals the pituitary gland to produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These, in turn, stimulate the ovaries to produce estrogen and progesterone.

 During menopause, the ovaries become less responsive, leading to altered feedback signals within this axis.
 This disruption can have cascading effects on various brain functions, as the brain attempts to adapt to the new hormonal milieu.